 Using virtualenv, it is straight-forward to install a personal copy of numpy:

-$ module load virtualenv $ virtualenv numpy $ source numpy/bin/activate (numpy)$ pip install numpy
+$ module load python $ virtualenv numpy $ source numpy/bin/activate (numpy)$ pip install numpy

 Setting up cutadapt¶

 To install Cutadapt using a virtualenv run the following commands:

 $ module load python $ virtualenv cutadapt $ source cutadapt/bin/activate (cutadapt)$ pip install cutadapt (cutadapt)$ cutadapt raw_data.fq.gz